F5Networks/f5-aci-servicecenter/docs/navigate.rst

    c. **APIC Endpoint Details** - The Visibility dashboard displays APIC details for the Node: - 1.
 MAC 2.
 EPG 3.
 Node 4.
 Interface 5.
 VLAN Encap

    d. **BIG-IP Endpoint Details** - The Visibility dashboard displays BIG-IP details for the Node: - 1.
 MAC 2.
 VLAN 3.
 Interfaces (There is a **View Logs** link beside interfaces to view the interface logs) 4.
 Self IPs

+6. F5 ACI ServiceCenter supports VXLAN tunnel interfaces along with individual, Port channel, Virtual port channel interfaces on Node table visibility dashboard.

+   To view details of the VXLAN tunnel interfaces, Click on Node IP in Node information table -> Scroll down to APIC Endpoint details table.
+All interfaces associated with the node like VPC/PC/Individual/tunnel are displayed in the interface column and On click over the interface additional information related to VPC/PC/Individual/tunnel interface will be displayed in the side panel.

 ------

 Frequently Asked Questions (FAQ)